-Rural Camp carries 50 Marks.
-This is awarded on the basis of report submitted by the students, on basis of every day evaluation and student's involvement in planning and execution of the activities in the camp.

-The Student must complete all ten days of the rural camp to become eligible for the viva-voce.
+Rural Camp carries 100 Marks.
+This is awarded on the basis of report submitted by the students, on basis of every day evaluation and student's involvement in planning and execution of the activities in the camp and the rural camp viva.
+The marks are divided based on the activities carried out by the student in the pre camp, in camp and post camp activities.
+The student must complete all eight days of the rural camp to become eligible for the viva-voce.
 The student must secure 50% to pass the Rural Camp-Practicum examination through viva.
-Failed candidates must re-do the Rural Camp.
+Ineligible candidates must re-do the Rural Camp and Failed candidates must re-do the Viva.
 Candidates repeating the semester must redo all field components as rules of that specific semester.

+SUMMER PLACEMENT

-At the end of the fourth semester, students have to undergo a three-week summer placement programme.
+At the end of the fourth semester, students must undergo a three-week summer placement programme.
 It is increasingly recognized/ accepted that a part of the summer vacation, after completing the second year of the programme, could be fruitfully used to integrate practice skills and techniques learnt.
-Minimum of three weeks of placement is recommended as a time frame for the summer placement.
-The learner is to directly work with client system, and the management operations of day to day work of the setting.
+Minimum of twenty-one days of placement is recommended as a time frame for the summer placement.
+The learner is to directly work with client system, and the management operations of day-to-day work of the setting.
 The learner may use the same setting for data collection of the research project, if such an arrangement is a part of the plan.